 Following the success of Red Wing, Mills as Kerry tried again in 1908 with Sun Bird, which did not move nearly as well.
 There was a setback to the firm in the second week of December, 1908, when a fire destroyed the general offices and much of the unshipped music stock which was stored on the upper floors.
 This forced the firm to move to a new location in a hurry in order to get back to business.
 In 1909 he tried his hand at the Native American genre again with Lily of the Prairie in both intermezzo and song form, resulting in a similar tepid response as that given for Sun Bird.
 Going back to the style which gave him his initial success, Mills penned Kerry Mills Rag Time Dance and A George Barn Dance, which appeared to give the music consumer more of what they were looking for - easy to play and melodic foot stompers suitable for dancing.
 Frederick also stepped up his songwriting, with a number of contributions featuring lyrics of Alfred Bryan, a busy man in the music business at that time.
 There were no big hits, but man of their songs were respectable sellers, as indicated by the volume of remaining copies.
 For reasons that are unclear, their composing relationship appears to have ended in 1909, as no Mills/Bryan songs are found in later years.

 In the mean time in 1914 Mills had once again returned to the form that had worked so well for him, bringing out Kerry Mills Turkey Trot and Kerry Mills Fox Trot to capitalize on these two latest dance crazes.
-It appears, based on subsequent records, that Frederick was married around 1914 as well to Margaret A. Mills, but an exact accounting of this has not yet been found.
+It appears, based on subsequent records, that Frederick was married around 1914 as well to Theresa Marion Leavey.
 Late in 1914 Mills was contemplating a move to 47th Street near Times Square where many other publishing firms had opened offices or relocated.
-But other deep issues were looming on the horizon which would impede his progress.
+Not helping issues was the failure of a Gilbert tune, Buy a Bale of Cotton for Me, for which Mills had gratefully accepted a loan of $20,000 from George Cohan to help pay for promotion of the tune.
+The promotion was not enough for a mediocore song, and as Mills put it, "Cotton went down to the lowest level in history.
+The boll weevil won by a knockout."
+Even though Cohan tore up the note promising payback of the debt, other deep issues were looming on the horizon which would impede Frederick's forward progress.